gepheum/skir-kotlin-gen/README.md

     User.partial(
         name = "Jack",
         pets = jade.pets,
-        // ^ 'jade.pets' is already immutable, so Soia does not make a copy )
+        // ^ 'jade.pets' is already immutable, so Skir does not make a copy )

 assert(jack.pets === jade.pets)
 ```

-### Soia services
+### Skir services

 #### Starting a skir service on an HTTP server